 What is Niacinamide?

-Niacinamide acts as an antioxidant, is antibacterial, anti-inflammatory and anti-ageing.
+Niacinamide has many benefits when it comes to the skin.
+It acts as an antioxidant, is antibacterial, anti-inflammatory and anti-ageing.
 It reduces fine line and wrinkles, skin pigmentation and sebum production.
-It is increasingly used to help treat acne and rosacea and can help improve epidermal barrier function by increasing the production of ceramides.
+Niacinamide is increasingly used to help treat acne and rosacea and can help improve epidermal barrier function by increasing the production of ceramides.

 Niacinamide shows some strong advantages over other ingredients with similar benefits, as it rarely causes irritation and is not subject to oxidation and photolysis (break down of molecules by the action of light).
 This makes Niacinamide a great component choice for a variety of cosmetic products targeting both young and mature skin alike.

-What are The Benefits of Niacinamide on the skin?
+What are the benefits of Niacinamide for the skin?

 Niacinamide can even help reduce sensitivity to molecules such as the retinoids.
-It’s also safe to use in pregnancy and breastfeeding so can be used as an alternative to retinoids in these cases.
+Indeed, niacinamide is generally considered safe for sensitive skin.
+Niacinamide is also safe to use in pregnancy and breastfeeding so can be used as an alternative to retinoids in these cases.

 In ageing skin, Niacinamide has protective effects against the action of UV light, rebuilding healthy skin cells.
 Over time, its anti-inflammatory and antioxidant effects help protect the skin against external and internal ageing factors to improve the surface quality.